 If you are beginning to pull a capsule wardrobe together whether it is for a travel wardrobe, business wardrobe or day to day, take a look at your current style.

 For those like me that are more minimal and tailored, a frilly, lace blouse probably would not be used much in our wardrobes.

 A good idea is to take a hard look at your closet.
 What do you wear most often?
 What do you not wear at all or very rarely?

 Designing your capsule of the best travel clothes for women over 50

 First, start with color.
 I tend to gravitate toward blues and blacks as far as pants, shorts and skirts for my base layer.

 Skinny jeans?
 If you are comfortable in them, absolutely.
-If not, even though they may be in fashion today, if you are not comfortable you will not wear them.
+If not, even though they may be in fashion today, you will not wear them.
 It’s that simple.
 Comfort is number one.

 I have an active lifestyle and my choices may not work for you.
 For me comfortable travel clothes take precedence over fashion any day.